-This blog explores budget impacts on STDs, how funding is being leveraged, and what more funding for STD prevention could mean for public health.
-It will also discuss the current policy landscape and funding concerns as they relate to STDs.
+This blog explores federal budget impacts on STDs, how funding is being leveraged, and what increased funding for STD prevention could mean for public health.

 This blog was originally posted on Coalition for Health Funding’s website, here.